 January 6, 2017 SSN 717 departed homeport to conduct routine operations off the coast of southern California; Brief stop off Naval Base Point Loma in San Diego for personnel transfer on Jan.
 17.

-January 27, USS Olympia moored at Delta Pier South on Naval Base Kitsap-Bremerton, Wash., for a three-day liberty visit to its namesake city, its first to Pacific Northwest since 1998; Moored at Wharf S11 in Pearl Harbor on Feb.
+January 27, USS Olympia moored at Berth 6, Delta Pier on Naval Base Kitsap-Bremerton, Wash., for a three-day liberty visit to its namesake city, its first to Pacific Northwest since 1998; Moored at Wharf S11 in Pearl Harbor on Feb.
 15.

 February 21, The Olympia departed homeport to conduct routine operations in the Hawaiian Op.
 Area; Brief stop in Pearl Harbor for personnel transfer on Feb.
 23, Feb.
-28 and March 3; Moored at Pier S8 on March 9; Underway again on March 11; Moored at Wharf S21B on March 13; Moved to Wharf Y3B on April 5.
+28 and March 3; Moored at Pier S8 on March 9; Underway again on March 11; Moored at Wharf S21B on March 13.